Contractible stability spaces and faithful braid group actions: Finite-type components

-If the heart of a $t$--structure contains only finitely many isomorphism classes of indecomposable objects, then it is of finite tilting type (because a torsion theory is determined by the indecomposable objects it contains).
-Therefore, whilst we do not use it in this paper, the following result may be useful in detecting finite-type components, particularly if up to automorphism there are only finitely many t-structures which can be reached from $\ts{D}$ by finite sequences of simple tilts.
-In very good cases --- for instance when tilting at a $2$-spherical simple object $s$ with the property that $\GrMor{\cat{C}}{i}{s}{s'}=0$ for $i\neq 1$ for any other simple object $s'$ --- the tilted $t$-structure itself is obtained by applying an automorphism of $\cat{C}$ and hence inherits the property of being algebraic of finite tilting type.
-A similar situation arises if $\ts{D}$ is an algebraic $t$--structure in which all simple objects are rigid, \ie have no self extensions.
+If the heart of a t-structure contains only finitely many isomorphism classes of indecomposable objects, then it is of finite tilting type (because a torsion theory is determined by the indecomposable objects it contains).
+Therefore, whilst we do not use it in this paper, the following result may be useful in detecting finite tilting type components, particularly if up to automorphism there are only finitely many t-structures which can be reached from $\ts{D}$ by finite sequences of simple tilts.
+In very good cases --- for instance when tilting at a $2$-spherical simple object $s$ with the property that $\GrMor{\cat{C}}{i}{s}{s'}=0$ for $i\neq 1$ for any other simple object $s'$ --- the tilted t-structure itself is obtained by applying an automorphism of $\cat{C}$ and hence inherits the property of being algebraic of finite tilting type.
+A similar situation arises if $\ts{D}$ is an algebraic t-structure in which all simple objects are rigid, \ie have no self extensions.
 In this case \cite[Proposition 5.4]{king-qiu} states that all simple tilts of $\ts{D}$ are also algebraic.